tomhealy1/pands-problem-set/README.md

 ## How to run the code
 1. Make you have Python installed

-## The list of problems and breif outline of solution
+## The list of problems and brief outline of solution
 1. sumupto.py
 2.
 3.